Huevos Rancheros, vegetarian authentic Mexican breakfast recipe with crispy eggs and black beans on tortillas, served with avocado and salsa on top.

 - 1/2 cup sour cream

-Brush your cast iron skillet with olive oil, coating the edges too.
+- Brush your oven safe skillet with olive oil, coating the edges too.
 Lay tortillas down and brush tops of tortillas with a little bit of olive oil.
-Place on top the bean mixture, making little indentions with the back of a spoon, for the eggs to rest, so they stay in place.
+Place on top the bean mixture, making wells with the back of a spoon, for the eggs to rest, so they stay in place.

-Carefully crake the eggs and place them in the indentions.
-Sprinkle eggs with salt and pepper, and cotija cheese, and place in the hot oven for 15 minutes.
+- Carefully crake the eggs and place them in the reserved space.
+Season with salt and pepper, sprinkle cotija cheese, and place in the hot oven for 15 minutes.

 - Bake until egg whites are white and yolks are still runny.

 - Serve with sliced avocado, lime, fresh chopped cilantro, hot salsa/ tabasco sauce, fresh diced tomatoes and some sour cream.